Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 - As an external user coming to the site I want the following:
     - When I land on the homepage I want to see the experiences that others have had.
     - I want to be able to easily sign into my account, or if I dont have an account I want ease in registering.
-    - I want to be able to easily Navigate throughout the website.
+    - I want to be able to easily navigate throughout the website.
     - I want to be able to search for recipes that I am interested in.
     - I want to be able to add in my own recipes.